teo-mal/Project_Covid_Data_Exploration/README.md

 ## 7. Covid and medical conditions

-This query seeks to explore the relationship between the prevalence of diabetes and COVID-19 deaths across all countries by joining the two tables of our data.
+**A.** This query seeks to explore the relationship between the prevalence of diabetes and COVID-19 deaths across all countries by joining the two tables of our data.

 ```sql
 WITH diabetes_cases AS